delebash/aurelia-guides.md-articles/Guide on Aurelia Guides.md

 ### Adding code snippets

-There will be two ways to add a post to Aurelia Blogs

-1. By manually logging into Aurelia Guide
+You will be adding code snippets to Aurelia Guides using the Snippet Manager plugin called ScribeFire

+First credit goes to the great folks at [SribeFire][9] who made the plugin!

-2. Using the Snippet Manager Just click on the appropriate links to install the extension for you browser.
+To use ScribeFire, just click on the appropriate links to install the extension for you browser.

 [Chrome][7]

 [Opera][8]

-This article will focus on installing and using the Snippet Manager.
-First credit goes to the great folks at [SribeFire][9] who made the plugin!

 *Note:* At this time it does not work in Firefox and I do not have a mac to test on [Safari][10] but if anyone wants to test on [Safari][10] and give us feedback that would be great.